 New York Pocket Travel Guide, Marco Polo Guides

 The first time I visited New York City I didn’t take a travel guide book and what a mistake that was!
 As much as we saw a lot of incredible stuff, we also missed out on some real gems that the Marco Polo Guide suggested for us this time around.
-Not only did it help us navigate the subway with ease, it also helped us find the Strand Book Store (we’re talking 18 miles of books) and Barcade, an awesome venue in Brooklyn, where you can play old school American arcade games!
+Not only did it help us navigate the subway with ease.
+But it also helped us find the Strand Book Store (we’re talking 18 miles of books) and Barcade.
+An awesome venue in Brooklyn, where you can play old school American arcade games!
 I’ll be taking this travel guide book on any future NYC trips as I barely even scratched the surface of the city using this guide!
-If you want to purchase this travel guide you can do so on Amazon and Waterstones‘ website.

 Denmark- The Essential Guide to Customs & Culture, Culture Smart